 Information

 There is an Application Information Meeting held at the JATC every third Monday of each month.
-This meeting starts at 4:00 p.m. (no registration needed).
+The next meeting will be on April 15, 2024, This meeting starts at 4:00 p.m. (no registration needed).
 This meeting will go into more about what each program has to offer and what you would be doing for the on the job training portion.
 It's a great time to learn more about the JATC and to answer questions.

-Requirements: Must be 18 years of age, High School graduate or a GED with a minimum score of 250, 2500, or 600 depending on when you took your GED test.
-In place of a High School diploma a two year associates degree or higher from a school accredited by a State Education Agency.
+Requirements: Must be 18 years of age, High School graduate from a school accredited by a State Education Agency; or have a GED; or have completed a High School Equivalency; or have completed an Associate degree or higher from a school accredited by a State Education Agency.

-Low Voltage: Have a year of High School algebra with a passing grade, or one quarter post High School algebra with a passing grade, or provide evidence of having completed the NJATC math course with a minimum score of 75%.
+Low Voltage: Have a year of High School algebra with a passing grade, or one quarter post High School algebra with a passing grade, or provide evidence of having completed the ETA Tech Math course with a minimum score of 75%.
 Have a valid drivers license.

 Residential: Have a year of General Math with a passing grade, or provide evidence of having completed the NJATC math course with a minimum score of 75%.
 Have valid drivers license.

 Interviews: Interviews will be scheduled for those who have successfully met all the requirements.
-Interviews are usually held 3 to 4 times per year.
+Interviews are held on a year round basis.

-School: Daytime school for the Inside Wireman program (years 1-4) is 24 days per year for a total of 192 hours.
+: Daytime school for the Inside Wireman program (years 1-4) is 24 days per year for a total of 240 hours.
 Apprentices go to school 1 day per week, every other week September thru August.
 Low Voltage (160 hours) and Residential (144 hours) attend night school 1 night a week September through May with Low Voltage attending an occasional Saturday class.

 Dues: Dues are paid directly to the Local Union not the JATC.